englercj/harvest-engine/docs/schema_language_guide.md

 ### Type Aliases

 Aliases of types can be created using the `alias` keyword.
-Aliases are a language-level feature, and don't affect codegen.
-In fact, the schema wont even include aliases; only their resolved types are included.
+Aliases are a language-level feature.
+A generated schema will not include aliases; only their resolved types.
+Because of this, you cannot apply attributes to type aliases.

 ```c++
 alias Vec3 = float32[3];